alwaysbegrowing/arbor-contracts/docs/interfaces/IBond.md

 function previewRedeemAtMaturity(uint256 bonds) external view returns (uint256, uint256)
 ```

 At maturity, if the given bonds are redeemed, this would be the amount of collateralTokens and paymentTokens received.
+The number of paymentTokens to receive is rounded down.

 #### Parameters